vitessio/website/content/en/docs/19.0/reference/programs/mysqlctld/_index.md

       --replication_connect_retry duration                               how long to wait in between replica reconnect attempts.
 Only precise to the second. (default 10s)
       --security_policy string                                           the name of a registered security policy to use for controlling access to URLs - empty means allow all for anyone (built-in policies: deny-all, read-only)
       --service_map strings                                              comma separated list of services to enable (or disable if prefixed with '-') Example: grpc-queryservice
-      --socket_file string                                               Local unix socket file to listen on --stderrthreshold severityFlag                                     logs at or above this threshold go to stderr (default 1)
+      --shutdown-wait-time duration                                      How long to wait for mysqld shutdown (default 5m0s) --socket_file string                                               Local unix socket file to listen on --stderrthreshold severityFlag                                     logs at or above this threshold go to stderr (default 1)
       --table-refresh-interval int                                       interval in milliseconds to refresh tables in status page with refreshRequired class